 Financial Reporting and Blockchains: Audit Pricing, Misstatements, and Regulation

-To understand the implications of blockchains for financial reporting and auditing, we analyze auditor competition, audit quality, client misstatements, and regulatory policy all in a unified framework.
-We demonstrate how collaborative auditing using a federated blockchain can improve auditing efficiency for not only transactions recorded on proprietary databases, but also cross-auditor transactions through zero-knowledge protocols that preserve data privacy.
-Consequently, the technology disrupts conventional audit pricing and effort focus: Auditors charge competitive fees based on clients’ counter-parties’ auditor association and corresponding transaction volume instead of client size.
-Blockchains also reduces clients’ incentives to misreport and auditors’ sampling costs, allowing auditors to reallocate effort from transaction-based auditing to discretionary account auditing.
+To understand the implications of decentralized ledger technology for financial reporting and auditing, we analyze auditor competition, audit quality, client misstatements, and regulatory policy all in a unified framework.
+We demonstrate how collaborative auditing using a federated blockchain can improve verification efficiency for not only transactions recorded on auditors or clients' proprietary databases, but also cross-auditor verifications through zero-knowledge protocols that preserve data privacy.
+Consequently, the technology disrupts conventional audit pricing and effort focus: Auditors' competitive fees depend on clients' counter-parties’ characteristics and corresponding transaction volume instead of client size.
+Blockchains also reduces clients' incentives to misreport and auditors' sampling costs, allowing auditors to reallocate effort from transaction-based auditing to discretionary account auditing.
 Importantly, auditors’ technology adoption is costly and exhibits strategic complementarity, hence a regulator can help select an equilibrium with lower endogenous misstatements, audit sampling, and regulatory costs.